kleenexETH/Cybersecurity-Resources/README.md

 The Cost is Low/Mid (USD $300-400)
 - [OSCP](https://www.offsec.com/courses/pen-200/) Highly recognized penetration testing certification with a focus on manual testing techniques
 The cost is High (USD $1000-2500)
+- I will be writing an OSCP study guide soon.
 ## Web Application Security

 ### Exploitation Frameworks and Tools